Queen's Wood Country Park

 Queen's Wood Country Park is the only designated country park in the county of Herefordshire.
 A tourist attraction on Dinmore Hill, it has two components.
 Its arboretum is a 47 acre tree collection with over 1,200 rare and frequently exotic trees.
-Queens Wood's ancient woodland is a 123 acre lightly coppiced woodland to maintain a semi-natural habitat which is designated a Site of Special Scientific Interest (SSSI) and Local Nature Reserve (LNR).
-The site is managed by a partnership between Herefordshire Wildlife Trust and New Leaf.
+Queens Wood's ancient woodland is a 123 acre lightly coppiced woodland to maintain a semi-natural habitat which is designated a Site of Special Scientific Interest (SSSI) and Local Nature Reserve (LNR).The site is managed by a partnership between Herefordshire Wildlife Trust and New Leaf.

+The country park lies within the civil parishes of Bodenham, Hope under Dinmore and Wellington.

 History

 Queens Wood is a fragment of the vast ancient oak wood that once stretched to the Welsh borders and beyond.
 It frequently reverted to the source of all estates, "the crown" (the monarch) intermittently, and changed its name from 'Kings Wood' to 'Queen's Wood' in the reign of Queen Elizabeth I. During the 17th century Queens Wood belonged to the adjacent Hampton Court House or Castle which is on the opposite side of the local main road.
 During World War I the woods were virtually clear-felled to provide timber for the war effort.